Configuring your Usenet Provider and Indexer with Sonarr/Radarr on Unraid

-- Use Sonarr/Radarr to select a media file or wait for a title to be released
+- Use Sonarr/Radarr to select a file or wait for a file to be released

-- Sonarr/Radarr communicates with a Usenet Indexer to find a matching media file
+- Sonarr/Radarr communicates with a Usenet Indexer to find a matching file

 - Using the index, Sonarr/Radarr sends the file location to a Usenet Downloader

-- The Usenet Downloader communicates with a Usenet Provider which serves the media to the downloader
+- The Usenet Downloader communicates with a Usenet Provider which serves the content to the downloader

-- Once the download is complete, it will copy the media file to a "Completed" directory
+- Once the download is complete, it will copy the file to a completed directory

-- Sonarr/Radarr detects the file has been complete, renames and copies the file to a Movies/TV directory
+- Sonarr/Radarr detects the file has been complete, renames and copies the file to the appropriate media directory

-My take on the pros and cons of using Usenets are:
+My take on the pros and cons of Usenets are: